lcherone/LXD-UI/README.md

  - List, start and stop containers
  - Shell access into containers (xterm.js), and no need to setup any certificates.

 > More to come...
-It my first project playing with electron-vue, contributions/feedback is very welcome.
+Its my first project with electron-vue and node in general, contributions/feedback is very welcome.

 #### Download (.AppImage)